fbescodam/minishell/README.txt

-VOLGORDE ORDER SEQUENCE WHATEVER HELL
+ORDER ON HOW TO DO THINGS:
 - split on pipes
 - check for and run heredoc
 - set up the redirections (heredoc is part of that)